mempoolco/spruned/README.md

 #### Limitations

-- May reduce privacy: if you have the entire blockchain you don't have to tell no one what you're going to search.
+- May reduce privacy: if you have the entire blockchain on your own, you have to tell no one what you're looking for.
 - Not fast as a full node: internet download is slower than a read from disk.
 - Doesn't relay and partecipate to the network (this may change).
+- Very unstable!

 #### Future developments